 In this Article

-- What causes cosmetic reactions?
+- What is on the cosmetic label?

 - Find a local Dermatologist in your town